Supersymmetric gradient flow in N=1 SYM: Yang-Mills gradient flow

 The boundary condition on $\omega$ at $t=0$ can be chosen arbitrarily and the gauge symmetry at $t=0$ remains unfixed.

-A surprising result of the Yang-Mills gradient flow is that any correlation functions of the flowed gauge field are UV finite in all order of perturbation theory once the boundary four-dimensional theory is renormalized in the standard way~\cite{Luscher:2011bx}.
+A surprising result of the Yang-Mills gradient flow is that any correlation function of the flowed gauge field is UV finite in all order of perturbation theory once the boundary four-dimensional theory is renormalized in the standard way~\cite{Luscher:2011bx}.
 The time dependent gauge symmetry in (\ref{t_dep_sym}) and (\ref{t_dep_sym_2}) then play an essential role in the proof of the finiteness of correlation functions.